-To process highly precise parts, the spatial positions of the worktable and cutter on a CNC lathe must be defined with accurate coordinate values, and the movement in multi-dimensional space must be represented with digital computing information.
+To process highly precise parts, CNC lathes require precise definition of the worktable and cutting tool positions using accurate coordinate values.
+The movement in multi-dimensional space is represented and controlled through digital computing information.

-This movement axis is referred to as the CNC axis.
+These movement axes are referred to as CNC axes.

-In this discussion, we will cover the number of axes in a CNC lathe and how to identify them.
+In this discussion, we will explore the number of axes in a CNC lathe and how to identify them.

 Related reading: What Is a Lathe?